The Open Group: Certification

 Key services of The Open Group are certification programs, including certification for products and best practices: POSIX, UNIX, and O-TTPS.

 The Open Group offers certifications for technology professionals.
 In addition to TOGAF certification which covers tools, services and people certification, The Open Group also administers the following experience-based Professional Certifications: Certified Architect (Open CA), Certification Program Accreditation, Certified Data Scientist (Open CDS), Certified Technical Specialist (Open CTS), and Certified Trusted Technology Practitioner (Open CTTP).
 The Open Group also offers certification for ArchiMate tools and people, as well as people certification for Open FAIR and IT4IT, standards of The Open Group.

-Member Forums and Consortia

-The Open Group provides a platform for its members to discuss their requirements, and work jointly on development and adoption of industry standards, to facilitate enterprise integration.
-(Note: Some of The Open Group documents are only available to members, especially when they are under development.)
-Based on their area of interest, members can join one or more semi-autonomous forums, which include: